Fundamental Limits of Deep Learning-Based Binary Classifiers Trained with Hinge Loss: Prelude and System Setup

-where $n\in\mathbb{N}$ and $x_n\in\mathbb{R}$; $f$ is an unknown generic function whose noisy outputs give rise to $x_n$; $\beta_n\in\mathbb{R}$ is an unknown data-generating input variable that is assumed to be independent of $z_n\in\mathbb{R}$; and $z_n$ is additive white Gaussian noise (AWGN) with zero mean and variance $\sigma^2$, i.e., $z_n\sim\mathcal{N}(0, \sigma^2)$.\footnote{For a non-linear $f$, our generic model $f(\beta_n)+z_n$ matches non-linear additive noise models \cite[Definition 4.4]{Elements_Causal_Inference'17} that are the less severe cases of the class of SCMs (structural causal models) that are strong enough to yield a feasible cause-effect inference \cite[p.
-50]{Elements_Causal_Inference'17}.
-However, we don't deal with causality or causal inference that can be the backbone of \textit{Causal ML} (see \cite{Causal_ML'22}). } As is hypothesized in (\ref{x_i__binary_class_problem}), whenever $\sigma^2$ is large, $x_n$ would be contaminated by this swaying noise and correspond to the label $y_n\in\{-1, 1\}$.
-This binary pattern classification problem can be solved as a DL-based binary classification problem.
-To solve this classification problem, we consider a deep FNN-based binary classifier by training a deep FNN using a training set $\mathcal{D}\eqdef \big\{ (x_n, y_n) \big\}_{n=1}^N$ such that $x_n$ is the $n$-th input generated via (\ref{x_i__binary_class_problem}) and $y_n\in\{-1, 1\}$ is the $n$-th label for all $n\in[N]$.
-Deploying this training set ensures the deep FNN-based binary classifier considered is trained with hinge loss and optimizers such as \texttt{SGD}, \texttt{SGD with momentum}, \texttt{RMSProp}, or \texttt{Adam} using the back-propagation algorithm \cite{Rumelhart_Back-Prop'86}.\footnote{The back-propagation algorithm (using square loss) has been around since about 1986 \cite{Rumelhart_Back-Prop'86}, and its derivation is often documented using scalar calculus for an FNN equipped with the same activation function throughout all its layers \cite[Ch.
+where $n\in\mathbb{N}$ and $x_n\in\mathbb{R}$; $f$ is an unknown generic function whose noisy outputs give rise to $x_n$; $\xi_n, \beta_n\in\mathbb{R}$ for $\xi_n \neq \beta_n$ are unknown data-generating input variables that are independent of $z_n\in\mathbb{R}$; and $z_n\sim\mathcal{N}(0, \sigma^2)$ is additive white Gaussian noise (AWGN) with zero mean and variance.
+To solve the binary pattern classification problem in (\ref{x_i__binary_class_problem}), we consider a deep FNN-based binary classifier trained using a training set $\mathcal{D}\eqdef \big\{ (x_n, y_n) \big\}_{n=1}^N$ -- given $x_n$ is the $n$-th input generated via (\ref{x_i__binary_class_problem}) and $y_n\in\{-1, 1\}$ is the $n$-th label -- and hinge loss per the back-propagation algorithm.\footnote{The derivation of the back-propagation algorithm (using square loss) is often documented using scalar calculus for an FNN equipped with the same activation function throughout all its layers \cite[Ch.
 4]{Haykin_NNs_09}.
-For completeness and clarity, however, we employ \textit{matrix calculus} to derive -- as detailed in Appendix \ref{subsec: back_propagation_with_hinge_loss} -- the update rules for back-propagation w.r.t. hinge loss and \texttt{SGD} for FNNs with dual activation functions.}
+For completeness and clarity, we employ \textit{matrix calculus} to derive the update rules for back-propagation w.r.t. hinge loss and \texttt{SGD} for FNNs with dual activation functions, as detailed in \cite[Appendix A, p.
+45-52]{arXiv_Getu_Fundamental_Limits'23}.}